 One day I would love to come back to this park, and hike a few of their trails.
 For this trip there was just enough time to drive to each overlook, then spend a few minutes staring out across the canyons.
 Then it was on to my next adventure!

-Hell's Revenge Here I Come!
+Hells Revenge Here I Come! |

 There is the saying "Everything Happens For a Reason!".
-I believe that.
+I truly believe that.
 Forces brought Charlene Bower and myself together for a reason.

 Hell's Revenge was the trail for the night.
 Hell's Revenge is know for it's high steep climbs, heart pounding descents, and beautiful views of the La Sal Mountains and Negro Bill's Canyon.